Showing posts with label Microwave Cooking. Show all posts

 How to Prevent Exploding Potatoes

-Basically one must vent the potato, purpose being to give the steam escape routes so there is no pressure buildup.
+Basically, one must vent the potato, purpose being to give the steam escape routes so there is no pressure buildup.

 Piercing / Pricking / Slicing a Potato